bnosac/udpipe/docusaurus/docs/doc3.md

 This package vignette shows how to build your own text annotation models based on UDPipe, allowing you to have full control over how you like that the model will execute: Tokenization (1), Parts of Speech tagging (2), Lemmatization (3) and Dependency Parsing (4).

 This section is also relevant if you work in a commercial setting where you would like to build and use your own models to annotate text.
 Note that some pre-trained models which you can download with `udpipe_download_model` were released under the CC-BY-NC-SA license, others were released under the CC-BY-SA license, the latter allowing for more liberal use.
-Mark that if you want to see how these models have been built, you can take inspiration from the training code which is available at https://github.com/bnosac/udpipe.models.ud.

 In order to train annotation models, you need to have data in **CONLL-U format**, a format which is described at http://universaldependencies.org/format.html.
 At the time of writing this, for more than 60 languages, open treebanks in CONLL-U format are made available for download at http://universaldependencies.org/#ud-treebanks.
 Most of these treebanks are distributed under the CC-BY-SA license which allows commercial use.